filamentphp/filamentphp.com/content/plugins/filafly-phosphor-icons.md

 ---
-name: Filament Phosphor Icons
+name: Phosphor Icons
-slug: filafly-filament-phosphor-icons
+slug: filafly-phosphor-icons
 author_slug: filafly
 categories: [panel-builder, theme]
 description: Quickly swap out all icons used by the Filament framework with Phosphor icons.